For LRC Benelux warehouse manager – job with U.S. Army, motorsports make his heart race

-Eddy Bougenies, the Supply Support Activity warehouse manager for Logistics Readiness Center Benelux, is a big fan of motorsports.
 “That’s my passion.
-I love motorsports – auto racing, motorcycle racing and formula one,” said Bougenies.
+I love motorsports – auto racing, motorcycle racing and formula one” said Bougenies, who drives a black Audi A5 convertible.
 “Rally sport is my favorite.”

-(Courtesy photo)
+“I’ve been a fan of racing since I was a little boy – the speed, the noise, the adrenaline, the performance.
+The last race I went to was the World Rally Championship Ypes Rally Belgium, Aug.
+18-21,” he said.
+“I was there for the shakedown and one day of racing.
+It gets my heart pumping just thinking about it.”

+LRC Benelux is one of seven LRCs under the command and control of the 405th Army Field Support Brigade.
+LRCs execute installation logistics support and services to include supply, maintenance, and transportation as well as clothing issue facility operations, hazardous material management, personal property and household goods, passenger travel, non-tactical vehicle and garrison equipment management, and property book operations.
+When it comes to providing day-to-day installation services, LRC Benelux directs, manages and coordinates a variety of operations and activities in support of USAG Benelux.

 |Date Taken: